-- Externally hosted email filtering service to prevent the sending and receiving of emails which contain known and suspected virus infections. - Firewalls and filtering software as our first line of defence to monitor incoming and outgoing network traffic. - Software patching to enable systems to stay updated and secure from weaknesses and unauthorised access. - Encryption is used on mobile devices as a security measure that makes data unreadable if it's stolen. - Up-to-date anti-virus software installed on all Council PC's and laptops to detect and remove malicious software. - A variety of ICT policies and procedures to ensure staff are responsible for their actions when using technology. - Staff only granted access to social media / networking for specific business reasons in a work-related professional capacity. - · Council data is backed up and taken off-site. - Staff on Mobile working and remote access have the facilities to work outside their office and still have the same secure setup as if they were sitting at their desks. - More use of secure cloud storage.
+- Public Services Network (PSN) compliance certificate (tested annually) - Mandatory data protection and cyber security training for all staff and Councillors - Communications and awareness raising to all staff and Councillors monthly on good practice - SIRO identified - Information Governance Unit (IGU) established - Created a register of processing activities to identify what personal data we control and process - Updated the data breach process to align with GDPR requirements - Created a GDPR compliant privacy notice to be placed on our public website - Created a Data Protection Impact assessment measuring the impact to individual rights to privacy - Data Protection Officer required by GDPR regulations now appointed and in place. - GDPR information for schools published on Staffnet - Externally hosted email filtering service to prevent the sending and receiving of emails which contain known and suspected virus infections. - Firewalls and filtering software as our first line of defense to monitor incoming and outgoing network traffic. - Software patching to enable systems to stay updated and secure from weaknesses and unauthorised access. - Encryption is used on mobile devices as a security measure that makes data unreadable if it's stolen. - Up-to-date anti-virus software installed on all Council PC's and laptops to detect and remove malicious software.

+- A variety of ICT policies and procedures to ensure staff are responsible for their actions when using technology. - Staff only granted access to social media / networking for specific business reasons in a work-related professional capacity. - Council data is backed up and taken off-site. - Staff on Mobile working and remote access have the facilities to work outside their office and still have the same secure setup as if they were sitting at their desks. - More use of secure cloud storage.

-Reviewed July 2018
+Reviewed December 2018